 One of the most interesting stops on this excursion is the Tihany Abbey, located in the village of the same name.
 Founded as a Benedictine monastery in 1055, a visit to its interior is highly recommended.

 The village of Tihany itself also deserves some time to stroll through its streets, although it cannot compare with the sensational views of Lake Balaton and the natural environment surrounding the abbey.

 The spa town of Balatonfüred

 No excursion to the lake would be complete without a stop in Balatonfüred, the oldest spa town in Hungary.
 In its streets you will be able to see how the most modern buildings coexist with ancient palaces where the aristocracy of the Austro-Hungarian Empire spent their vacations.

 The city is also well known for its hot springs and for its beautiful promenade along the lake shore.

 Day 5: From the Jewish Quarter to the Ruins Bar

-The morning of the last day of the trip will be dedicated to visit the Jewish quarter of Budapest.
-As in other parts of Central and Eastern Europe, during the Second World War its streets were turned into a ghetto and a real concentration camp.
+I recommend that in your list of what to see and do in Budapest you leave for the morning of the last day of your trip to visit the Jewish Quarter of Budapest.
+As in other parts of Central and Eastern Europe, during the Second World War its streets were converted into a ghetto and a real concentration camp.

-If you want to make this tour in a more comfortable way, you can always hire some of the guided tours of the Jewish quarter.
-The best thing about this option is to have a guide who will explain the history of the area and the Jewish community that lived here.
+If you want to make this tour in a more comfortable way, you can always hire some of the guided tours through the Jewish quarter.
+The best thing about this option is to have a guide who will explain the history of the area and the Hebrew community that lived here.